-FORM 10-K

-(Mark One)

-■ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 o TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2018

-OR

-For the transition period from

-Commission file number: 001-33277

-MADRIGAL PHARMACEUTICALS, INC.

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization)

-04-3508648 (I.R.S.
-Employer Identification No.)

-Four Tower Bridge 200 Barr Harbor Drive, Suite 400 West Conshohocken, Pennsylvania (Address of principal executive offices)

-19428 (Zip Code)

-Registrant's telephone number, including area code: (484) 380-9263

-Securities registered pursuant to Section 12(b) of the Exchange Act:

-Title of each class Common Stock, \$0.0001 Par Value Per Share

-Name of each exchange on which registered The NASDAQ Stock Market LLC

-Securities registered pursuant to Section 12(g) of the Exchange Act: None.

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No o

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
-Yes o $\,$ No \boxtimes

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No o

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No o

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer ⊠

-Accelerated filer o

-Non-accelerated filer o

-Smaller reporting company o Emerging growth company o

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. o

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes o $\,$ No \boxtimes
+FORM 10-K (Ma ark One) X ANNUAL REPORT PURSUANT TO SECT TION 13 OR 15(d) OF TH IE SECURITIES EXC CHANGE ACT OF 1934 For the f fiscal year ended December 31 , 2019 OR • TRANSITION REPORT PURSUANT TO S OF 1934 SECTION 13 OR 15(d) O F THE SECURITIES EXCHANGE ACT For the tran sition period from to Com nmission file number: 001-3327 77 MADRIGAL PI (Exact name HARMACEU of registrant as specified in it • NC. - Delaware 04-3508648 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No 0.)
+Four Tower Bridge 200 Barr Harbor Drive, Suite 200 West Conshohocken, Pennsylvania 19428 (Address of principal executive offices at December 31, 201 18) (Zip Code) Registrant's telepho one number, including area coo ie: (267)824-2827 Former name, former addr ress and former fiscal year, if c hanged since last report: Securities registered pursuant to Section 12(b) of t he Exchange Act: Title of each class Common Stock, \$0.0001 Par Value Per Share Trading Symbol(s) MDGL Name of each exchange The NASDAQ Sto Securities registered pu rsuant to Section 12(g) of the Exchange Act: None.
+Indicate by check mark if the registrant is a well-known seasoned issuer ; as defined in Rule 405 of the Securities s Act.
+Yes ⊠ No □ Indicate by check mark if the registrant is not required to file reports $pu\\$ rsuant to Section 13 or Section 15(d) of the Exchange Act.
+Yes No × (or fo Indicate by check mark whether the registrant (1) has filed all reports re or such shorter period that the registrant was required to file such reports? chap Indicate by check mark whether the registrant has submitted electronicater) during the preceding 12 months (or for such shorter period that the re 5 of Regulation S-T (§232.405 of this the d Indicate by check mark whether the registrant is a large accelerated filer efinitions of "large accelerated filer," "accelerated filer," "smaller report ; an accelerated filer, a non-accelerated ing company," and "emerging growth co filer, a smaller reporting company, company" in Rule 12b-2 of the Excha or an emerging growth company.
+See inge Act.
+Larg e accelerated filer $oximes$ Accelerated filer $oximes$ Non-acc celerated filer Smaller reporting company ☐ Emerging growth company ☐ If an emerging growth company, indicate by check mark if the registran t has elected not to use the extended trar nsition period for complying with an ny new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\ \square$ No $\ \boxtimes$

-The aggregate market value of the voting stock held by non-affiliates of the registrant based upon the closing sale price of the registrant's common stock on June 29, 2018 (the last business day of the registrant's most recently completed second fiscal quarter), as reported on the Nasdaq Global Market, was \$2,320,321,944.81.
+The aggregate market value of the voting stock held by non-affiliates of the registrant based upon the closing sale price of the registrant's common stock on June 28, 2019 (the last business day of the registrant's most recently completed second fiscal quarter), as reported on the Nasdaq Global Market, was \$884,202,105.
 For purposes of this calculation, directors and executive officers of the registrant have been deemed affiliates.
 This determination of affiliate status is not necessarily a conclusive determination for other purposes.

-As of February 21, 2019 the registrant had 15,417,064 shares of common stock outstanding.
+As of February 21, 2020 the registrant had 15,429,154 shares of common stock outstanding.